zuchuandatou/MLSysEngOps-NYU25Spring/README.md

   * training data under `/mnt/object/training/movielens_192m_train.txt`
   * evaluation data under `/mnt/object/evaluation/movielens_192m_eval.txt`
   * testing data under `/mnt/object/testing/movielens_192m_test.txt`
-### Online Data:
-For online data, I simulated real-user interactions to evaluate the SSE-PT model.
-I used evaluation dataset which had been divided during ETL pipeline (`movielens_192m_eval.txt`) to evaluate the model on unseen data.
-This evaluation file has been mounted from object store under  `/mnt/object/evaluation`.

-The simulation logic contains in `demo.ipynb` under `workspaces`.
-I first cleaned and formatted by ID clipping that ensure userId and itemId are within training range of 10000.
-Then we pass a dummy user interaction sequence to model (`models/SSE_PT.pth`) as user history.

-This can be monitored through running `nload ens3` command on `node-persist-project37`.

 ### Data Pipeline:
 I created a docker compose file for ETL process under `docker/docker-compose-etl.yaml`.